criticalmaps/criticalmaps-ios/README.md

 ## contribute

 * if you can code: just go ahead and send me a pull request.
 * if you find bugs: file them in the github issue tracking system.
 * if you have moneyz left to burn: help us finance the server.

 ## can i haz more informations?

 check: http://criticalmass-berlin.org/

+## TODO

+[ ] localization
+[ ] reminder on every last friday
+[ ] better design
+[ ] individual fonts
+[x] twitterfeed
+[ ] feedback functionality
+[ ] share functionality
+[ ] zoom buttons